OctopusDeploy/blog/blog/2019-10/octopus-release-2019.10/index.md

 ![Custom step template example with a package parameter](step-template-package-params.png  "width=600")

 Step templates are a popular way for teams to create reusable steps for use across multiple projects.
 We’ve made a small but significant update to make it easier to share package-based step templates across projects with the introduction of Package Parameters.
 Previously, you needed to create parameters to expose package-based properties.
-With Package Parameters, this is no longer needed as we now automatically show our package selector when the step template is added to a project.
-This makes it easier to create package-based step templates and lets teams bind against these parameters in a much simpler way.
+With Package Parameters, this is no longer necessary as we now automatically show our package selector when the step template is added to a project.
+This makes it easier to create package-based step templates, and lets teams bind against these parameters in a much simpler way.

 [Learn more](https://octopus.com/docs/deployment-process/steps/custom-step-templates)